sigmaris/webmon/README.md

 ### Running in a Docker container

-Alternatively, to run in a Docker container a volume must be mounted to provide the Kafka SSL files to the container, and the above environment variables must be passed into the container.
-To initialise the database:
+To run in a Docker container a volume must be mounted to provide the Kafka SSL files to the container, and the above environment variables must be passed into the container.

+All of the webmon-recorder subcommands described above and in sections below can also be run in a Docker container by prepending the Docker command and arguments to the webmon-recorder command, e.g. to run `webmon-recorder initdb` in a Docker container, use:

 ```
 # Adjust the path where your Kafka certs are located, and the other environment variables described above, as appropriate